 Every year artists who are eager to paint a wall submit their ideas and every year (usually in August) the alley way is transformed with new murals and works of art.

 The project was originally established by Colby Akers.
 It started with just one wall and neighboring businesses were so inspired they wanted him to continue painting.
 For years Akers ran and expanded the program but he has recently retired and the alley has changed hands to new leadership.
-Freak Alley’s new director, Melissa Nodzu has taken over and though they didn’t take any new submissions in 2019, she has said that they will again soon and is even thinking of expanding.
+Freak Alley’s new director, Melissa Nodzu has taken over and though they didn’t take any new submissions in 2019, she has said that they will again soon and is even thinking of expanding this Idaho tourist attraction.

 More Freak Alley Murals: